 Since the traditional form of abdominal crunches can get a bit boring after a while and become less challenging over time, there are several ways to mix up the exercise.
 Here are some of the most common.

-- Do your abdominal crunches on an exercise ball instead of on a mat.
-This makes your core work even harder since it has to keep you balanced.
+Do your abdominal crunches on a stability ball instead of on a mat.
+This makes your core work even harder since it has to keep you balanced and stabilized.

-- Reach your arms straight out in front of you as you contract your abs.
+Reach your arms straight out in front of you as you contract your abs.
 Consider holding one hand weight or a medicine ball with both hands.
+Ensure you don't allow your neck to strain as you reach forward or momentum to take over as you crunch - you'll find the crunch much more challenging without the benefit of your arms behind your head.

-- Twist your torso as you crunch to work the obliques, which are the muscles on the sides of the abs.
+While maintaining control of your movements, twist your torso as you crunch to work the obliques, which are the muscles on the sides of the abs.
+For more challenge, add a reach of your arm across the opposite knee.

-- When you release to the floor, do it two stages.
-Hold for a two count at a 60 degree angle and then at a 45 degree angle from the floor.
+When you release to the floor, do it two stages.
+Hold for a two count at a 60-degree angle and then at a 45-degree angle from the floor.
+Alternatively, try doing the crunch very slowly, such as an eight count up and eight count down - you will feel the extra effort needed for the stabilization of a slow crunch.

 Things to Avoid